Henry Heath (British Army officer)

-Major General Henry Newport Charles Heath CB (15 October 1860 – 29 July 1915) was a British Army general during the First World War, who commanded the 48th (South Midland) Division from 1914 to 1915.
+Major-General Henry Newport Charles Heath CB (15 October 1860 – 29 July 1915) was a British Army general during the First World War, who commanded the 48th (South Midland) Division from 1914 to 1915.

 Early career

 Heath was born into a military family, the second surviving son of Major-General Alfred Heath, Royal Artillery.
 He attended Clifton College and the Royal Military College, Sandhurst, before joining the 1st Battalion, South Staffordshire Regiment as a lieutenant on 22 October 1881.
 He served in the 1882 Anglo-Egyptian War and the 1884-85 Nile Expedition, where he was mentioned in dispatches for his role at the Battle of Kirbekan.

 He transferred into the 1st Battalion, King's Own Yorkshire Light Infantry in 1889, was promoted to captain on 6 February 1889 with a brevet rank of major the following day.
-He later attended the Staff College, and on leaving took up a posting as a staff officer in the intelligence department at Army Headquarters in 1898 with the substantive rank of major from 27 August 1898.
-He remained on the staff during the first part of the Second Boer War, as he was in November 1899 appointed assistant adjutant-general and the chief staff officer for the lines of communication in South Africa.
-Mentioned in despatches, he received the brevet rank of lieutenant-colonel on 29 November 1900.
+He later attended the Staff College, Camberley from 1896 to 1897, and on leaving succeeded Captain The Hon.
+Herbert Lawrence, later a full general, as a staff captain in the intelligence department of the War Office in May 1898.
+He was promoted to the substantive rank of major on 27 August 1898.

+He remained on the staff during the first part of the Second Boer War, as he was in November 1899 appointed assistant adjutant general and the chief staff officer for the lines of communication in South Africa.
+Mentioned in despatches, he received the brevet rank of lieutenant colonel on 29 November 1900.
 In October 1901 he returned to his regiment to command the 2nd Battalion, stationed in South Africa.
-Following the end of the Second Boer war in June 1902, he returned to the United Kingdom on board the SS Ortona, which arrived in Southampton in September that year.
-On arrival he transferred to the command of the 1st Battalion stationed at Aldershot Garrison, with the substantive rank of lieutenant-colonel from 7 September 1902.
+Following the end of the Second Boer War in June 1902, he returned to the United Kingdom on board the SS Ortona, which arrived in Southampton in September that year.
+On arrival he transferred to the command of the 1st Battalion stationed at Aldershot Garrison, with the substantive rank of lieutenant colonel from 7 September 1902.